Solar eclipse of August 21, 2017: Post-eclipse traffic problems

 Although traffic to areas within the path of totality was somewhat spread out over the days prior to the eclipse, there were widespread traffic problems across the United States after the event ended.
 Michael Zeiler, an eclipse cartographer, had estimated that between 1.85 million and 7.4 million people would travel to the path of the eclipse.
+Following the eclipse, it was estimated that 5 million people had travelled to the areas inside the path of totality to see the eclipse, which led to large-scale traffic jams after the end of totality.
+US officials anticipated a potentially even bigger travel turnout for the April 2024 solar eclipse 7 years later; ultimately, over 20 million people travelled to witness totality for the latter eclipse.

 In Oregon, because an estimated one million people were expected to arrive, the Oregon National Guard was called in to help manage traffic in Madras along US 26 and US 97.
 Madras Municipal Airport received more than 400 mostly personal planes that queued for hours while waiting to leave after the eclipse.

 Officials in Idaho, where the totality path crossed the center of the state, began planning for the eclipse a year in advance.
 The state Transportation Department suspended construction projects along Interstate 15, which traverses Eastern Idaho, from August 18–22 in order to have all lanes open; their counterparts in neighboring Utah, where many were expected to travel the 220 mi north via the highway from the Salt Lake City metropolitan area, did the same.
 On the morning of the eclipse, many drivers left before dawn, creating traffic volume along I-15 normally not seen until morning rush hour; northbound traffic on the interstate in Box Elder County north of Salt Lake City slowed to 10–15 mph.
 The Idaho State Police (ISP) stationed a patrol car along I-15 every 15 mi between Shelley and the Utah border.